Frequently Asked Questions

 Q) What are your hours of operation?

-Torbram Dental in Brampton, Ontario is open Monday and Tuesday from 8 am to 8 pm, Wednesday and Thursday from 8 am to 6 pm, and alternating Saturdays from 9 am to 3 pm.
-You can also speak with our administrative staff on Fridays by calling the office or stopping by between 8 am and 1 pm.
+Torbram Dental in Brampton, Ontario is open Monday, Tuesday, and Wednesday from 8am to 8pm, Thursday from 8am to 6pm, Friday from 8am to 2pm and Saturday from 9am to 3pm.
+You can also speak with our administrative staff on Fridays by calling the office or stopping by between 8am and 2pm.
 If you have any questions about our schedule, don’t hesitate to contact the office!

 Q) Does your office use lasers?